 See our running log.
 Notice we had paces of around 12:30 - 13:15 on the long runs, so the actual excitement of the race made a big difference.

-There was quite a temperature contrast between my in Philadelphia which started with freezing temperatures in the morning and Mary's race in Savannah a week later with heat indexes over 100°.
+There was quite a temperature contrast between my race in Philadelphia which started with freezing temperatures in the morning and Mary's race in Savannah a week later with heat indexes over 100°.
 One person in Savannah died during the race.

 Busy cleaning up 35 years of stuff so I can sell our house

 What a job.
 It's fun to throw things out.
 I just have to stop reading stuff I saved 25 years ago because I thought I'd read it someday.
 See our house.

 Painters figure out how to paint the front which is 39 ft high by tying 2 8 ft ladders to my 22 ft ladder.
 And I though I did some crazy stuff while working on the house!

 Central Jersey Jazz Festival Somerville Sept 20, 2015

 Five groups played.
 Here is a video of the

 Wolff & Clark Expedition featuring Lenny White.
 They included Pianist Michael Wolff, drummer Lenny White, Saxophonist Hailey Niswanger and base Andy McKee.